dotnet/aspnetcore/src/DataProtection/README.md

 ## Description

-The following contains a description of each sub-directory in the `Components` directory.
+The following contains a description of each sub-directory in the `DataProtection` directory.

 - `Abstractions`: Contains the source files for the main DataProtection interfaces like IDataProtector and IDataProtectionProvider
 - `Cryptography.Internal`: Contains the source files for cryptography infrastucture, applications and libraries should not reference this package directly.